veepanshu-kasana/Event-Manager-App/README.md

-# VK Events - Event Management Platform
+# VK Events - AI-Powered Event Management Platform

 A modern, full-featured event management platform built with Next.js, React, TypeScript, and Supabase.
-Enables users to discover, register for events, and provides administrators with powerful tools to create and manage events.
+Features an **AI-powered admin assistant** using Gemini's function-calling capabilities for intelligent event management.
+Users can discover and register for events, while administrators leverage AI tools to automate event operations.

 ## Table of Contents